-- 8. The Survey (1,219 members responded to the survey, carried out by SurveyMonkey from 24 April-10 May): two-thirds of UK media workers have suffered financially because of the pandemic and lockdown, with freelances being hit especially hard and feeling unsupported by the government's financial aid package. - 9.
-The decrease in household income varied, but when the figures were broken down between staff and self-employed, a third of freelances said their work had dried up completely and a further third said it had decreased sharply.
-The overall figure for members losing 80-100 per cent of their income was 18 per cent. - 10.
+10. The Survey (1,219 members responded to the survey, carried out by SurveyMonkey from 24 April-10 May): two-thirds of UK media workers have suffered financially because of the pandemic and lockdown, with freelances being hit especially hard and feeling unsupported by the government's financial aid package.

+- 11. The decrease in household income varied, but when the figures were broken down between staff and self-employed, a third of freelances said their work had dried up completely and a further third said it had decreased sharply.
+The overall figure for members losing 80-100 per cent of their income was 18 per cent. - 12.
 NUJ members are also braced for further economic shockwaves, with more than one in eight (84 per cent) fearing the crisis will lead to redundancies at their workplace.
-The survey revealed that freelances fear the impact on their livelihoods will be felt keenly for many months to come a third said they did not think their income would improve until 2021; 39 per cent said they did not expect work opportunities to improve for three to six months; while 16 per cent said they did not expect to make a living at all following the pandemic. - 11.
+The survey revealed that freelances fear the impact on their livelihoods will be felt keenly for many months to come a third said they did not think their income would improve until 2021; 39 per cent said they did not expect work opportunities to improve for three to six months; while 16 per cent said they did not expect to make a living at all following the pandemic. - 13.
 Michelle Stanistreet, NUJ general secretary, said: "This survey reveals how NUJ members are suffering severe hardship and anxiety as a result of cancelled work and deferred commissions, furloughs and pay cuts.
 For many, however, it feels like the eye of the storm, with more pain to come unless meaningful and urgent intervention is secured to support our industry and the journalists and media workers carrying out a vital public service.
 This crisis has underlined the critical role that quality journalism and news provision plays in our communities.
-Its survival cannot be left to the vagaries of the market, in an already broken business model; it's now time to support public interest news and create a vibrant and genuinely pluralistic sector for the future."

-12. At the time the survey was taken, 45 per cent said their employer had furloughed editorial staff.
+Its survival cannot be left to the vagaries of the market, in an already broken business model; it's now time to support public interest news and create a vibrant and genuinely pluralistic sector for the future." - 14.
+At the time the survey was taken, 45 per cent said their employer had furloughed editorial staff.
 Of those, more than half (52 per cent) had not had their pay topped up by their employer.
-A fifth (22 per cent) said their employers made up the full 20 per cent difference between the amount paid by the government. - 13.
+A fifth (22 per cent) said their employers made up the full 20 per cent difference between the amount paid by the government. - 15.
 Freelances on the PAYE system are eligible to be furloughed alongside their staff colleagues, but only 5.5 per cent said their employer was doing so.
-Nearly 13 per cent of freelances said they were paid via PAYE and eligible to be furloughed, nearly 2 per cent were agency/umbrella company workers and 0.23 per cent Limb B workers (providing a service as part of someone else's business). - 14.
+Nearly 13 per cent of freelances said they were paid via PAYE and eligible to be furloughed, nearly 2 per cent were agency/umbrella company workers and 0.23 per cent Limb B workers (providing a service as part of someone else's business). - 16.
 Of those working, 42 per cent had their pay cut (23 per cent on a sliding scale depending on their salary and 19 per cent across the board).
 A quarter said they were also covering work of colleagues on furlough.
 Those surveyed reported very little consultation or explanation of why certain people were furloughed.
-There have been a number of cases when the union has had to intervene because companies have furloughed women because they were pregnant.
+There have been a number of cases when the union has had to intervene because companies have furloughed women because they were pregnant. - 17.
+Almost half (48 per cent) of those on a furlough feared they were at greater risk of being made redundant at the end of the scheme. - 18.
+Virtually everyone (97 per cent) said Covid-19 had led changes in work-practices at their workplace.
+Two-thirds of respondents said the changes imposed had not been agreed or negotiated with their trade union.